-Dishwashing soaps and detergents are designed to remove grease from dishes and may cause plant damage by dissolving the waxy cuticle on plant leaf surfaces.
+Do not use dishwashing soaps and detergents.
+They are designed to remove grease from dishes and may cause plant damage by dissolving the waxy cuticle on plant leaf surfaces.
 There is increased risk of plant injury with the use of dishwashing soaps and detergents (not registered as a pesticide) when used as a spray.